 evaluate the economic importance of marine transportation and how policy decisions can affect economic values

-Examples of related MMA student theses:
+Examples of related MMA student theses and capstones: